Thahit/StockPrice/README.md

 # StockPrice
 Just for me to learn tools.
-Trying to predict stock market values.
+Trying to predict stock market values (MS) with data from yahoo.